VanausloosThomas/PersonalDevelopment/knowledge/DesignPatterns/FacadePattern.md

+---
+title: Facade Pattern
+teaser: The Facade Pattern provides a unified interface to a set of interfaces in a subsytem.
+Facade defines a higherlevel interface that makes the subsystem easier to use.
+category: Design Patterns
+---

 ## Facade Pattern

 ### Definition:
 ```
-The Facade Pattern provides a unifined interface to aset of interfaces in a subsytem.
+The Facade Pattern provides a unified interface to a set of interfaces in a subsytem.
 Facade defines a higherlevel interface that makes the subsystem easier to use.
 ```